jlandgre/ExcelSteps/Readme.md

 * If formulas can be refreshed it's safe to build large simulations and collaborative business-platform management models with linked tables in a single workbook.
 New data can be simply inserted in blank, table rows without worrying about row order, which can also be specified as a sort step in ExcelStepper.

 **Notes on Current Release**<br/>
+January 14, 2019: added settings persistence so that the refresh dialog box's settings would not be cleared after every refresh.
+This was done by adding a hidden settings sheet to the workbook (set to xlSheetVeryHidden .visible status in VBA) to remember settings from the previous refresh.

 As of December 2019, ExcelStepper is validated as documented in the repository.
 Two of the Steps options can perform multiple actions.
 Col_Insert inserts (or refreshes an existing version of) a column with the option to include a calculation formula.
 Col_Insert can also apply number formatting, a header comment and column width to the column.
 The example below shows this.
 The Col_Format step allows specifying number formatting, header comment text and width in a single step.
 Additionally, the release contains steps to sort the table by multiple keys (Tbl_Sort) and a Col_CondFormat step to discourage use of merged cells.
 It applies borders around groups of repeated values in a column's rows.
 Repeat values are conditionally formatted in white text and therefore not visible --giving an appearance similar to merged cells.<br/>

 **Next Steps**<br/>